Music Auditions

 Electric Bass

-2. You will demonstrate melody, accompaniment, and improvisation as well as technique and time-feel.
-Accompaniment must be appropriate to the style i.e. jazz walking bass, rock bass line.
+2. Demonstrate melody and accompaniment, as well as technique and time-feel.
+Accompaniment must be appropriate to the style, i.e. jazz walking bass, rock bass line.

 4. Sight-reading